Meberem/LibraryManager-wiki/Using-LibMan-CLI.md

 ## Install library files

+Install library files into your folder/project.

 `> libman install jquery`

+Will install the latest version of of the library 'jquery' from the default provider.<br>
 Will prompt for default provider if there is no defaultProvider in libman.json.<br>
 Will prompt for destination if there is no defaultDestination in libman.json

 `> libman install jquery@2.2.0`

-Will install a specific version of the library.<br>
+Will install a specific version of the library from the default provider.<br>

-Note: Syntax is [LibraryName]@[LibraryVersion] for all providers except File System.
+Note: Syntax is _[LibraryName]@[LibraryVersion]_ for all providers except File System.

 `> libman install twitter-bootstrap --destination wwwroot/lib/bootstrap`